ScottishCovidResponse/Contact-Tracing-Model/docs/doc_v1.0/Build_documentation.md

 ### Infection Event

-An infection event is triggered in three ways:
+An infection event can be triggered in three ways:

 1. The id has been chosen as a seed infection.
 2. The id has been randomly chosen to be a seed.